-3. On the same day, the Federal Republic of Yugoslavia filed Applications instituting proceedings and submitted requests for the indication of provisional measures, in respect of other disputes arising out of the same facts, against the

-Kingdom of Belgium, Canada, the French Republic, the Federal Republic of Germany, the Kingdom of the Netherlands, the Portuguese Republic, the Kingdom of Spain, the United Kingdom of Great Britain and Northern Ireland and the United States of America.
+3. On the same day, the Federal Republic of Yugoslavia filed Applications instituting proceedings and submitted requests for the indication of provisional measures, in respect of other disputes arising out of the same facts, against the Kingdom of Belgium, Canada, the French Republic, the Federal Republic of Germany, the Italian Republic, the Kingdom of the Netherlands, the Portuguese Republic, the Kingdom of Spain and the United States of America.

-4. Pursuant to Article 38, paragraph 4, and Article 73, paragraph 2, of the Rules of Court, on 29 April 1999 the Registrar transmitted signed copies of the Application and the request to the Italian Government.
+4. Pursuant to Article 38, paragraph 4, and Article 73, paragraph 2, of the Rules of Court, on 29 April 1999 the Registrar transmitted signed copies of the Application and the request to the Government of the United Kingdom.